 - Butternut Squash Risotto – creamy & savory

 - 1 tablespoon olive oil

 - ⅓ cup onion chopped

 - 1 cup arborio rice

 - ½ cup white wine or extra broth

 - 2 tablespoons butter

 - ⅔ cup parmesan cheese freshly grated, plus extra for serving

 - Warm the broth in the microwave or in a small saucepan.

-- Add butter and onions to a saucepan, cook until tender, about 3-4 minutes.
+- Add olive oil and onions to a saucepan, cook until tender, about 3-4 minutes.
 Stir in rice and garlic, cook until rice starts to lightly brown, about 5 minutes.